jamielsharief/chronos/README.md

 Backups can be compressed using using `bzip2`,`gzip`,`7zip` and `zip`.

-Depending upon your linux distribution you might need to install, this is how you can install on `ubunutu`.
+Depending upon your linux distribution you might need to install the relevant binary.
 For brevity I have put all compression packages in one line, however you can install just the one or ones that you want.

 Ubuntu/Debian

 ```
-$ apt install bzip2 zip gzip pz7ip-full
+$ apt install bzip2 zip gzip p7zip-full
 ```

 For Redhat/CentOS/Fedora